-- Dibels (literacy skills) given three times a year (fall, winter and spring) for all students in Grades K-4.
-It is measured of a student's ability to read accurately. - SRI (Reading) is given two times a year to 2nd 4th graders.
-It is a measure of a student's ability to understand what they read. - Grade Level Math Screener is given three times a year to KD-6th graders. - ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) students each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit.
+- MAP Growth (Reading and Math) given three times a year (fall, winter and spring) for all students.
+It measures growth on state standards. - Acadience and Fountas & Pinnell may be used to measure reading fluency, accuracy and comprehension. - WIDA ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) students each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit.